kristopolous/Coinbase-pro-portfolio-analyzer/README.md

   * bal - Estimated USD of holdings based on a twice daily update of btc price from coindesk
   * prof - Estimated USD profit if you were able to sell off all holdings at `price`

+### Strategies

+Ultimately you want to sell more than you buy and so total sell / total buy > 1.0.
+Pretty easy right?

+The problem is that when the price goes down, and I mean substantially, you can't just wait and hope for it to return to some prior high ... it may never get there.

+You could reduce your DCA by buying more at the lower price, but in practice, you may end up throwing lots of money at the losers in your portfolio and not focusing on the near-winners.
+It's a high-risk, low-return, high-investment strategy.
+Bad idea.

+But what else do you do other than write-off a dropped investment?

+#### Price Gliding

+Here come tranches.
+If you *ignore* the higher prices you paid, for now.
+Now you just try to make a profit at the new (lower) normal off of its volitility.
+If you do a few rounds (buy/sell) then you lower your DCA cost because that's total cost, you lower your total invested, because you sold, and you lower your break-even point becaues you've profited.

+So you can tranche your holdings of some asset into different pricing tiers based on your holdings and then you consider the prospect of buying or selling based on each tier + variability in the market place.

+This is the current work in progress and it's mathematically sound and likely to work.  (see running.py and tranche.py)

+I'm pretty sure this is a known strategy and there's wikipedia page with lots of solid math on it, but then it wouldn't be as much fun.

+Besides, all of these tools here essentially trade in 0.0001 btc at a time (which is as of this writing, about
+$.35).
+Again, I was never in it to make money (although I've made a bit).

+> The big hypothesis here is since the fees are small, to try to make small profits from large holdings in short times and then re-invest.

+In this method you look for opportunities to buy and sell based on current holdings and predetermined intervals.
+The tool glider.py tries to do this.

+> This is probably a bad strategy.
+The problem is that unless you balance out your investments and divestments, you still become subject to the long term trendline.
+That means you still lose in a down market, make in an up-market and pay a lot of fees to go with that.
+If you can balance things *Magically* then you're good here ... but that's nonsense.